SecurityLogMiner/log-collection-documentation/SDA.md

 key will have to be randomly generated using openssl-genpkey.
 The client's private key should not be stored on the server but the server will have read access to the user and uuid tables.
 If the user deletes their account, their information should be removed from all databases and tables.
+The server will use role-based access control to ensure users can only perform the actions that they are authorized for.
+TLS will ensure encrypted data transmission.
+The team will create its own Certificate Authority to sign the client and server TLS certificates.

+---

 ### Performance
 Long-term goal is that the server is able to scale the database instances for all